RedisLabs/redislabs-docs/content/rs/references/client_references/client_c.md

 ## Opening a Connection to Redis Using hiredis

-The following code creates a connection to Redis using  hiredis' synchronous API:
+The following code creates a connection to Redis using the hiredis synchronous API:

     #include "hiredis.h"